 - rubeola (measles)

-- polio (if traveled outside of the Western Hemisphere in the last 5 years)
+- polio (if traveling outside of the Western Hemisphere)

 - varicella (chicken pox)